System Preparation for Manufacturing Implementation: General Information

 A variety of GL accounts must be created in the system on the Chart of Accounts (GL202500) form and then specified on the forms that provide posting settings for transactions related to manufacturing processes.
 You need to create specific GL accounts and specify them in the system as follows:

-• You need to create the Work in Progress (WIP) account and the WIP Variance account, which are required for users to create production orders.
-The Use WIP Account from field on Posting Classes (IN206000) form determines which form WIP Accounts will use during the creation of a production order for items of that class by default:
+• You need to create the Work in Process (WIP) account and the WIP Variance account, which are required for users to create production orders.
+The Use WIP Account From box on the Posting Classes (IN206000) form determines which WIP account will be used during the creation of a production order for items of that class by default:

 • Inventory Item: Newly created production orders will use the WIP account specified on the Stock Items (IN202500) form for the produced item.
 If an account is not specified, then the WIP Account for the Order Type will be used.